kpoloney/atom_import_template/README.md

   * If an AtoM field has no equivalent in your descriptions, leave the corresponding cell blank.
   * If you would like the same value for all rows for a column, enter it in the format: [=value] where "value" is the desired text.
-* Click the download button once your upload is complete to download the modified data.
+* Click the download button once your upload is complete to save the modified data.

-To use the app locally, it must be run using R with the shiny package installed.
+To use the app, it must be run using R with the shiny package installed.
 Use the function `shiny::runApp("filepath")` in R. It can also be deployed as a standalone app using the process described in the next section.

 ## Desktop App